BNU-zhu/HCFNet/README.md

 ## Sample process
+Experimental data for Agricultural Parcels can refer to our another repository  [The-collected-and-outlined-cropland-parcel](https://github.com/BNU-zhu/The-collected-and-outlined-cropland-parcel), which summarizes some of the data we have collected and outlined<br>
 If your images and boundary/region samples are unsegmented<br>
-please refer to the **Sample process** steps in our other repository, [CLPs-delineation](https://github.com/BNU-zhu/CLPs-delineation).
+please refer to the **Sample process** steps in our another repository, [CLPs-delineation](https://github.com/BNU-zhu/CLPs-delineation).

+## Requirements
+`PyTorch
+TensorboardX
+GDAL
+OpenCV
+PIL
+numpy
+tqdm
+scikit-learn`  <br>

+The code is tested under a Linux desktop with torch 1.2.0 and Python 3.6 <br>

+## Run the model
+The training and prediction process can be referred to [CLPs-delineation](https://github.com/BNU-zhu/CLPs-delineation)<br>
+The corresponding **dataloder.py** and **train.py** of this repository, as well as the pre-trained models, will be uploaded later.